-The folk costumes with matching accessories (jewelry in particular) played a similar role at the festival.
-Even more so than with dolma, the folk costumes appeared as visible representations of the Kurds' transnational origin.
-Nazdar explained: "Well, there are differences, different styles.
+The traditional folk clothing with matching accessories (jewellery in particular) played a similar role at the festival.
+Even more so than with dolma, the folk clothing appeared as visible representations of the Kurds' transnational origin.
+Nazdar explained: 'Well, there are differences, different styles.
 Like, for instance, this one is mine [pointing at a picture].
-It is from Kurdistan [i.e., Northern Iraq].
+It is from Kurdistan [i.e. Northern Iraq].
 That one is from Iran.
 Kurdish people in Iran use that style.
-The other style is from Kurdistan Turkey."
-Again, a clear demarcation was made, as Nazdar continued: "People who are with me never ask [about my origin], in any Kurdish occasions.
-They are clever, and they know where others come from."
-More precisely, a demarcation is made between those who "know" and those who do not "know", the latter later spoken of as "strangers" or more specifically as "Arabic," as "someone [i.e., a non-Kurd] from Iran or Turkey."
-As objects evoking national and ethnic consciousness (Cohen 2008, 17), the folk costumes appeared as particular powerful means for consolidating the Kurdish diasporic community.
+The other style is from Kurdistan Turkey'.
+Again, a clear demarcation was made, as Nazdar continued: 'People who are with me never ask [about my origin], in any Kurdish occasions.
+They are clever, and they know where others come from'.
+More precisely, a demarcation is made between those who 'know' and those who do not 'know', the latter later spoken of as 'strangers' or more specifically as 'Arabic', as 'someone [i.e., a non-Kurd] from Iran or Turkey'.
+As objects evoking national and ethnic consciousness (Cohen 2008, 17), the folk clothing appeared as particular powerful signs for consolidating the Kurdish diasporic community, and thus 'as affordances that have a cultural, social and political dimension' (Blommaert 2013, 43).
+As a semiotic sign, traditional clothing also selects other participants than the Kurds, especially when in co-occurrence with other Kurdish signs such as dolma and the Kurdish flag, which we will address.
+Collectively, these signs demarcate what it means to be Kurdish.

 Throughout the festival, the most visible and prominent representation was the Kurdish flag.
 The flag was everywhere, used to decorate food and handicrafts (see Figure 1), to cover one of the main walls of the stall, to illustrate information posters made by students and, not least, to serve as the centrepiece artefact for the Kurds performing on stage.
-Thus, appearing in various creative forms, the flag functioned as a representation that consolidated a collective memory (cf. Cohen 2008; Vertovec 2009), a memory which in particular emphasized the Kurds' many historic and present sacrifices, "the blood of the martyrs," as Nazdar put it when pointing at the red color of the flag.
+Thus, appearing in various creative forms, the flag functioned as a representation that consolidated a collective memory (see Cohen 2008; Vertovec 2009), a memory which in particular emphasised the Kurds' many historic and present sacrifices, 'the blood of the martyrs', as Nazdar put it when pointing at the red colour of the flag.

 Giving the nature of the flag as a symbol, it has an obvious outward side.
-Being aware of the formal status of Kurdistan, the flag appears as the foremost symbol of their cause: the struggle for a homeland and an independent state.
+Being aware of the formal status of Kurdistan, the flag appears as the foremost symbol of their struggle for a homeland and an independent state.
 According to Cohen, an important feature of diasporic identity is the effort made to gain acceptance for their cause (Cohen 2008, 17).
 As we will see in the following, this is certainly true for the Kurds at the multicultural festival.